Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Experiments

 \subsubsection{Evaluation Criteria}

 This paper evaluates the accuracy of various SOD models using four popular evaluation metrics, including the max $F$-measure score $F_\beta$, mean absolute error (MAE), weighted $F$-measure score $F_\beta^\omega$ \cite{margolin2014evaluate}, and structure-measure $S_m$ \cite{fan2017structure}.
-Here, the performance on a dataset is the average over all images in this dataset.
-We introduce these metrics in detail as follows.
+Here, the performance on a dataset is the average of all images in this dataset.
+For the metrics of $F_\beta$, MAE, and $F_\beta^\omega$, we use the same evaluation code as \cite{liu2020lightweight,liu2021dna,liu2021samnet,wu2022edn,qiu2022a2sppnet}.
+For the metric of $S_m$, we adopt the official evaluation code \cite{fan2017structure}.
+We introduce these metrics as follows.

 Suppose $F_\beta$ denotes the $F$-measure score.
 It is a weighted harmonic mean of precision and recall.
 Specifically, given a threshold in the range of $[0, 1]$, the predicted saliency map can be converted into a binary map that is compared to the ground-truth saliency map for computing the precision and recall values.
 Varying the threshold values, we can derive a series of precision-recall value pairs.
 With precision and recall, $F_\beta$ can be formulated as